QuentinRa/blog.quentinra.dev/cyber/random/hacking_process/index.md

 **Find more infos about the computer** 🗺️

-* If you can, try to see the computer as its users do, because you may find some interesting stuff.
+If you can, try to see the computer as its users do, because you may find some interesting stuff.

-* ...
+**Get to root using privilege escalation** 😎

+As you can't do much as a regular user, that's the main goal when getting inside.

 </div><div>

-**Fetch data** 😎
+**Fetch data** 🪙

 * Try to look for backups
 * Try to look for mails/conversations